vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 vsFTPd 2.3.4

 This is a build of an older vulnerable piece of software, known to be backdoored.
 Multiple exploits are looming around so it is well known.

-This makes it perfect in order to know what kind of type of exploit to expect and to filter out random attacks against probable ones.
+It is perfect in order to know what kind of type of exploit to expect and to filter out random attacks against specific ones.

 Thus making it good enough for a logging solution to know exactly what to expect and report.